dackon/jtool/template/README.md

 JSON template must be a valid JSON.
 It uses ['Extended JSON Pointer'](../ejp) to reference the data source.
 If the value of one field is string, and the string's first byte is 0x2A('\*', in memory of C), the value will be treated as 'Extented JSON Pointer', e.g., "\*foo/a/c".
 If a plain string starts with 0x2A, it must be escaped with double-anti-slash, e.g., "\*abc" -> "\\\\*abc".

 #### Wildcard Extented JSON Pointer
 In JSON template, I use '$' as wildcard in EJP to reference each item in array.
 So, if you have a key '$' in JSON, the key must be encoded in the EJP ($ -> ~2).
-If one EJP has one wildcard '$', I call it one dimensional EJP (1-D EJP), e.g., 'foo/a/$/c'"; if it has N wildcard '$'s, I call it N dimensional EJP (N-D EJP).
+If one EJP has one wildcard '$', I call it one dimensional EJP (1-D EJP), e.g., 'foo/a/$/c'.
+If it has N wildcard '$'s, I call it N dimensional EJP (N-D EJP).

 #### Array naming
 For the following multi-dimensional array: